Dylan Brown: 2025

 Just a week into the start of the new NRL season, it was announced that Brown had signed with the Newcastle Knights on a 10-year deal, rumoured to be worth $13 million, starting in 2026.

 In round 19 of the 2025 NRL season, Brown was selected at hooker by Parramatta head coach Jason Ryles ahead of their match against Penrith.
 Midway through the match, Brown was benched and did not return to the field as Parramatta lost 32-10.
 In the post match press conference Ryles said to the media “It's just our future’s now, so we want to get on with it, And I had a really good conversation with Dylan and he was all on board for it and he's been really receptive of it and obviously the way he played sort of reflected that too and then Joash Papali'i had an opportunity at No.6".
 Ahead of the clubs round 20 match against Canberra, Brown was demoted from the team and was placed as 18th man.

 After spending a month in exile from the first team, Brown was recalled to the Parramatta side to play at centre against North Queensland in round 23 which Parramatta won 19-18.

 In round 27, Brown played his final game for Parramatta which ironically came against his future club Newcastle.
 Parramatta would win the match 66-10 with Brown scoring a try.
 The loss for Newcastle meant they finished with the wooden spoon.

 He scored a try for in the Pacific Championships 24-18 win over on 18 October 2025.

+2026

+In round 1 of the 2026 NRL season, Brown made his club debut for Newcastle in their victory over North Queensland.
+The following week, Brown suffered a MCL injury in Newcastle's win over Manly and was ruled out for a month.